Privacy And Data Breaches

 Cyberattacks, Privacy, And Data Breaches Are Common

-Businesses have an obligation to their customers to protect their data and inform them if something happens to it.
+Businesses have an obligation to their customers to protect their personal data and inform them if something happens to it.
 Most companies will usually offer privacy and data breach victims free credit or identity monitoring for a year or two.
 In some cases, this is enough.
-But if a business loses customer data in a cyberattack and further investigation reveals it was because of poor cybersecurity systems, they could potentially be sued in a class action lawsuit.
+But if a business loses customer data in a cyberattack and further investigation reveals it was because of poor cybersecurity systems, it could potentially be sued in a class action lawsuit.

-The most common causes of a data or privacy breach are weak or stolen passwords, or when companies use software or cloud-based applications with bugs that thieves use to break into the system.
+The most common causes of a data or privacy breach are weak or stolen passwords, or when companies use software or cloud-based applications with bugs that hackers use to break into the system.

 Sometimes employees download software that is malware in disguise.
-Least common, but still serious, disgruntled employees may steal and then sell the information.
+Least common, but still serious, disgruntled employees may steal and then sell coworkers’ personal information.

 How To Protect Your Information After A Data Breach

 If you received a data breach notification letter, it is crucial to understand what evidence you need for a successful data breach lawsuit.
 Below are some steps you can take to safeguard your identity.

-- Check your credit report.
-You can get one for free from annualcreditreport.com.
-Notify the major bureaus and ask them to place a fraud alert on your accounts.
+- Check your credit report: You can get one for free from annualcreditreport.com.
+Notify Equifax, Experian, and TransUnion to ask them to place a fraud alert on your accounts.

-- Consider placing a credit freeze.
-It’s free and makes it harder for someone to open accounts using your information.
+- Consider placing a credit freeze: It’s free and makes it harder for someone to open accounts using your information.
 You can do this at the credit bureaus linked above.

-- Subscribe to a credit and identity monitoring service.
-They will send you alerts for any suspicious activity.
+- Subscribe to credit and identity monitoring services: These services will send you alerts for any suspicious activity.

 - Regularly change your passwords and security questions: Never use the same password for your banking and credit accounts!
 You can also use password managers like Bit Warden or LastPass.

-- Set up security alerts: You can set up security alerts with your bank and credit cards.
-These will text or email you whenever there is suspicious activity.
+- Set up security alerts: You can set up security alerts with your bank and credit card companies.
+These alerts will text or email you whenever there is suspicious activity.